Skip to main content Skip to footer

 Organizations build governance frameworks that standardize how projects move through the portfolio lifecycle.
 This usually involves stage gates where projects must hit specific criteria (approved business case, finalized design) before getting funded for the next phase.

 Portfolio management sets these gates.
 Project management prepares the documentation and deliverables to pass through them.
-With managed templates on monday work management, you can standardize processes across hundreds of projects while giving teams flexibility to adapt workflows.
+By utilizing managed templates on monday work management, you can standardize processes across hundreds of projects while giving teams flexibility to adapt workflows.

 Enabling benefits tracking